 Kilauea is not known for the kind of dramatic eruptions that send the volcano’s innards (lava and volcanic rock) firing into the air.
 Overall, this makes it a reasonably safe sight to see – local cautionary advice accepted.

 As impressive as the overlook at the Jagger Museum is, it won’t satisfy you if you are intent on seeing oozing lava up close.
 There are a number of tours you can take in search of the stuff but they can cost upwards of $100, require hiking over lava crust in the dark and not necessarily promise results unless the lava flow is active above ground.
 I researched the possibility of doing the search without a guide and quickly found out this would involve trespassing on land sealed off by the government (although, interestingly it’s the same land the guides are permitted to take tours on), but more worrying, it’s easy to go off course and find yourself knee deep in crushed crust and molten lava that may look secure to step on but is unstable underneath.
 If you do go it alone, one of the best ways, I was advised, to understand whether the black crust is safe to stand on is whether plant life is present – plants usually only grow after a could of years, usually enough cooling time to make the ground solid.
-However, taking a guide is the much safer bet.
+However, taking a guide is a much safer bet.

 If you want to undertake one of the more challenging hikes in the park, be aware that you may need to arrange a permit in advance.

-If you’re visiting Big Island purely or mainly for the purpose of visiting the park, Hilo is is a great, affordable place to stay as you can access the park by car in around an hour.
+If you’re visiting Big Island purely or mainly for the purpose of visiting the park, Hilo is a great, affordable place to stay as you can access the park by car in around an hour.
 Although you can drive to the park from the west side (near Kona), you’ll spend as much time in the car as you will at the park.
 If your budget allows, there is a hotel, Volcano House, located inside the park on Crater Rim Drive otherwise Volcano Village (I know – love the name) is your next closest bet.

 Entry into the park is $10 per vehicle or $5 per individual and is valid for 7 days.
 You can buy your pass online, though it isn’t necessary to book in advance.